Ticuna: Modern day

 Today, most Ticuna people dress in western clothing and only wear their traditional garments made out of tree bark and practice their ceremonies on special occasions or for tourists.
 Most Ticuna nowadays are fluent in Portuguese or Spanish depending on the country in which they live, and mostly use Spanish and Portuguese names.
 Poverty and lack of education are persistent problems in most Ticuna communities, leading to government and NGO efforts to increase educational and academic opportunities.
 In December 1986, the General Organization of Bilingual Ticuna Teachers (or OGPTB in its Portuguese/Spanish abbreviation) was founded in order to provide Ticuna children with quality bilingual education and more opportunities.
-In 1998, there were only around 7,400 ethnic Ticuna children enrolled in elementary school; by, 2005 the number has more than doubled to 16,100.
+In 1998, there were only around 7,400 ethnic Ticuna children enrolled in elementary school; by, 2005 the number had more than doubled to 16,100.
 Another goal of the OGPTB was the gradual replacement of non-Indigenous teachers with Ticuna ones for Ticuna students to better provide bilingual education.
 By 2005, over half of the teachers were ethnic Ticuna.
 So effective has the OGPTB program been that it is now being expanded and copied to better serve the educational needs of other indigenous people in Brazil and Colombia.

 The Ticuna are also coming under increasing influence of evangelization and proselytism by Christian missionaries, which has impacted the Ticuna way of life.
 Catholic, Baptist, Presbyterian, and Evangelical missionaries are all active among the Ticuna; sometimes the missionaries are ethnic Ticuna themselves.